IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 ## Decrypted JSON Response Format

+>NOTE: The responses will be encrypted only if the HTTP status code is 200.
+Otherwise, the response will not be encrypted.

-The decrypted response returns the user's advertising and refresh tokens for the specified email address, phone number, or the respective hash.
+The successful decrypted response returns the user's advertising and refresh tokens for the specified email address, phone number, or the respective hash.

 ```json
 {